cilium/community/CONTRIBUTOR-LADDER.md

     * Test releases and patches and submit reviews
     * Promote the project in public

-  Non-code contributions can be documented by making a PR to add yourself to [CONTRIBUTORS.md](https://github.com/cilium/community/blob/main/CONTRIBUTORS.md).

 * **Privileges:**

     * Ability to be assigned to issues and ask for reviews